-Once you have collected the Medical Certificate of Cause of Death from the GP surgery/Hospital Bereavement centre, you will need to contact the local registrar.
+Once you have collected the Medical Certificate of Cause of Death from the GP surgery or Hospital Bereavement centre, you will need to contact the local registrar.

 You can find which Registrar’s Office to use, based on the location of the death by visiting:

 The Registrar will issue you with the Registrar’s Certificate for Burial or Cremation.
-This form will be green in colour and is what you will need to give us as the Funeral Director.
+This form will be green in colour and should be given to your chosen Funeral Director.

-This is also where you can purchase your Certified Copy of an Entry (Commonly known as a death certificate).
+This is also where you can purchase your Certified Copy of an Entry which is commonly known as a death certificate.
 These will come at a cost of £11 per copy and you will not need to purchase one for us.